Facials may help reduce the symptoms of acne in mild cases, but they can sometimes make this skin condition worse.

 Many over-the-counter or do-it-yourself (DIY) topical acne formulas require a person to apply them directly to cleansed, toned skin and leave them on for 10–20 minutes.
 Some products or recipes also recommend using steam baths to help open the pores before application.

 Acne products can contain ingredients or techniques that may not be safe or beneficial in certain circumstances.
 Therefore, people should take precautions before purchasing, creating, or using at-home facials to reduce the risk of side effects.
-Common considerations include:
+Common

 - type or stage of acne